Ryan-Somers/loop/README.md

-# Snapgram
+# Loop

 ## Details
 <p>
-  This is a social media react app that I worked on following a tutorial on YouTube from JSMastery.
+  This is a social media app built with React and Appwrite.io for the backend.
   <br>
   <br>
   This features the use of different languages such as: